lee2sman/nosebook/log.md

 *This is a page for ongoing tiny updates on my projects and research, including technical notes, code, and screenshots of work in progress.*

+## 2025-06-10

+Studio visit with Sam Gentle today.
+We shared our projects and gave each other feedback.
+This was super helpful.
+Sam generously shared aesthetic and conceptual critique of my in-progress Hyphenated project as well as spent time looking at code with me.
+Sam is a champion programmer and helped me figure out an alternate system for panning the background display using uv mapping.
+We also looked at some of the browser performance issues, and Sam gave excellent feedback on the project overall.
+I updated some of the modeling on the figures' lips, and tried an alternate texturing.
+I think I'm feeling close to getting to a final draft version of the piece soon.

 ## 2025-06-09

 Writing up my conference paper took most of the day.
 I also updated my Pico-8 quilt program, encoding a number of new quilt patterns to the dataset.